 Development.
 A housing project providing c.
 200 family housing, c.
 705 family housing or c.
-667 elderly/handicapped housing.
+667 elderly/disabled housing.

-Full-time student.
-A household member between 18 and 25 years of age, who is the dependent of another household member and who is enrolled in and attending an accredited educational or vocational institution and is carrying a course load that is considered full-time for day students under the standards and practices of the institution.
-Full-time student status shall remain in effect as long as the individual carries a full-time student course load in pursuit of a bachelor's degree, an associate's degree, or a diploma from an accredited educational institution or a certificate from an accredited vocational program (excluding apprenticeship programs).
-In no event shall full-time student status last longer than the length of time normally required for day students to complete the required course of study.
+EOHLC.
+The Massachusetts Executive Office of Housing and Livable Communities.

 Grievance.

-(a) An allegation by a tenant that an LHA or an LHA employee has acted or failed to act in accordance with the tenant's lease or any statute, regulation, or rule regarding the conditions of tenancy and that the alleged action or failure to act has adversely affected the status, rights, duties, or welfare of the tenant or a household member;
+(a) An allegation by a Tenant that an LHA or an LHA employee has acted or failed to act in accordance with the Tenant's lease or any statute, regulation, or rule regarding the conditions of tenancy and that the alleged action or failure to act has adversely affected the status, rights, duties, or welfare of the Tenant or a Household Member;

 6.03: continued

-(b) An allegation by a program participant that an LHA or an LHA employee has acted or failed to act in accordance with any statute, regulation, or rule regarding the program and that the alleged action or failure to act has adversely affected the status, rights, duties, or welfare of the grievant or a household member; or
+(b) An allegation by a Program Participant that an LHA or an LHA employee has acted or failed to act in accordance with any statute, regulation, or rule regarding the program and that the alleged action or failure to act has adversely affected the status, rights, duties, or welfare of the Grievant or a Household Member; or

 (c) An appeal by a data subject pursuant to 760 CMR 8.00: Privacy and Confidentiality.

-(d) The meaning of a statute, regulation, or rule shall not be the subject of a grievance.
-A dispute between a tenant and another tenant or household member, in which the LHA is not involved, shall not be the subject of a grievance.
-A grievance shall not be filed by a tenant on behalf of another tenant or any household member of another tenant.
+(d) The meaning of a statute, regulation, or rule shall not be the subject of a Grievance.
+A dispute between a Tenant and another Tenant or Household Member, in which the LHA is not involved, shall not be the subject of a Grievance.
+A Grievance shall not be filed by a Tenant on behalf of another Tenant or any Household Member of another Tenant.

 Grievant.
-Any tenant or program participant who files a written grievance with an LHA in accordance with the LHA's grievance procedure.
-A grievant shall also include any person about whom the LHA holds data (data subject) who pursues an appeal pursuant to 760 CMR 8.00: Privacy and Confidentiality.
+Any Tenant or Program Participant who files a written Grievance with an LHA in accordance with the LHA's Grievance procedure.
+A Grievant shall also include any person about whom the LHA holds data (data subject) who pursues an appeal pursuant to 760 CMR 8.00: Privacy and Confidentiality.

 Guest.
-A person present in a unit or common area of a development at the invitation, expressed or implied, of a tenant or a member of a tenant household.
+A person present in a unit or common area of a Development at the invitation, expressed or implied, of a Tenant or a member of a Tenant Household.

+Half-time Student.
+A Household Member between the ages of 18 and 26, who is the dependent of another Household Member and who is enrolled in and attending an accredited educational or vocational institution and is carrying a course load that is considered at least half-time for students under the standards and practices of the institution.
+Half-time Student status shall remain in effect as long as the individual carries at least a Half-time Student course load in pursuit of a bachelor's degree, an associate's degree, or a diploma from an accredited educational institution or a certificate from an accredited vocational institution, but except as expressly permitted in the following sentence, Half-time Student status shall not last longer than twice the length of time normally required for full-time students to complete the required course of study.
+A normal course of study for Half-time Students can be up to eight years and may be extended for no longer than two years with verification from the educational or vocational institution of ongoing enrollment and credit attainment.
+If an institution does not have a formal half-time program, in order to qualify for Half-time Student status, a Household Member must be enrolled in a course load that is at least half the course load that would be required for a full-time student at the educational or vocational institution in the same field of study as the Household Member.

 Hearing Officer.
-An impartial person who conducts hearings on grievances (grievance hearings) in accordance with an approved grievance procedure and renders written decisions based on the material facts and applicable law.
+An impartial person who conducts hearings on Grievances (Grievance hearings) in accordance with an approved Grievance procedure and renders written decisions based on the material facts and applicable law.